wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 * Enable your machine for Azure development by installing the Azure SDK.
 * Create a Console Application project that automatically deploys as an Azure WebJob when you deploy the associated web project.
 * Test a WebJobs SDK backend locally on the development computer.
-* Publish an application with a WebJobs backend to a web app in Azure Websites.
+* Publish an application with a WebJobs backend to a web app in Azure.
 * Upload files and store them in the Azure Blob service.
 * Use the Azure WebJobs SDK to work with Azure Storage queues and blobs.